Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Experiments

-Additionally, for image pre-processing, we use the spatial location-based histogram to represent grayscale images (e.g., MNIST, DOTmark), and adopt the color intensity-based histogram for color images, as discussed in Sec.~\ref{sec:emd_bg}.
+{\textbf{Histogram Initialization.} We outline the steps for histogram construction -- defining bins, normalizing bin weights, and determining bin coordinates for calculating $\mathbf{D}$ -- for each data type used in the experiments.
+1) \textit{grayscale images}: we use the spatial location-based histogram, where each pixel serves as a bin, its weight corresponds to the normalized pixel value, and its coordinate is the pixel's spatial coordinates; 2) \textit{RGB images}: we use a color intensity-based histogram, where each unique color serves as a bin, its weight is given by the normalized frequency of that color in the image, and its bin coordinate is the RGB values; 3) \textit{documents}: each unique word after text preprocessing (e.g., stop-word removal) forms a bin, its weight is the normalized term frequency (word count divided by the document length), and its bin coordinate is the vector generated from the GloVe word embeddings~\cite{pennington2014glove}.}

-\textbf{Algorithms \& Implementations.} We implement our \alg using both the greedy protocol (GP) and random protocol (RP) on a GPU with batch processing.
-For the NNS operation, we use $L_2$ distance for higher accuracy and robustness.
-We also compare $L_1$ and $L_2$ distances in Sec.~\ref{sec:distance}.
+\textbf{Algorithms and Implementations.} \alg is implemented with the greedy protocol (GP) by default, with comparisons to the random protocol (RP) in image classification (Table~\ref{tab:class_res}) and retrieval tasks (Table~\ref{tab:class_res}).
+For the ground distance in NNS operation, we use $L_2$ distance for higher accuracy (based on the results from Table~\ref{tab:relative_error}).
 We implement the exact EMD \cite{flamary2021pot} and various SOTA approximate EMD algorithms, including Flowtree \cite{tree}, Diffusion EMD\cite{tong2021diffusion}, ACT \cite{atasu2019linear}, M3S \cite{chen2022computing}, and H-SWD \cite{nguyen2023hierarchical}.
-The exact EMD, Flowtree, and Diffusion algorithms are implemented on CPU, and the other algorithms are implemented on GPU, which are consistent with their implementations in the respective original papers.
-Note that parallelizing the exact EMD, Flowtree, and Diffusion methods on GPU is challenging due to the data dependencies inherent in each iteration of these methods.
+Among them, the exact EMD, Flowtree, and Diffusion methods are challenging to be accelerated using GPU due to the inherent data dependencies in each iteration.
+Therefore, they are implemented on CPU following the original implementations in their papers, while ACT, M3S, and H-SWD are parallelized on GPU to ensure a fair comparison with \alg.

+Moreover, to demonstrate the need for efficient and accurate EMD approximation, in the image classification and retrieval tasks, we also contrast the aforementioned EMD-based methods with a SOTA deep learning model combined with a simpler distance function than EMD.
+Specifically, we fine-tune the Vision Transformer (ViT) model in its basic version \cite{dosovitskiy2020image} from a pre-trained model.
+We then extract image features through the ViT model and use the $L_2$ norm as the distance metric.
+The batch size and hyper-parameter settings follow those specified in the original work.

+{In our experiment, we employ the following classification approaches: (1) For the exact and approximate EMD-based method, we leverage a traditional feature-based approach (i.e., manually constructing the histograms and distance matrices) to compute the EMD distances.
+We then use the $k$-NN method ($k=3$) to identify the majority label based on the calculated EMD distances.
+(2) For the deep learning method, we use the ViT model to learn the representations or features of the image and then predict the label. }